-- 1. A major in Science leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates.
-Concentrations to be in Biological Science or Physical Science. - 2.
-A major in Mathematics leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates. - 3.
-A major in Science Education leading to the Master of Arts degree with teaching certificate. - 4.
-Minors in Elementary Science, Mathematics, Biological Science, and Physical Science.
-A 24-hour General Science minor may be earned in the Science Division by selecting 24 hours of work in science courses (with at least 8 in one field) with the advice and approval of the student's adviser. - 5.
-A major in Science or Mathematics leading to the Bachelor of Arts degree (liberal arts).
+1. A major in Science leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates, concentrations to be in Biological Science or Physical Science.

+2. A major in Mathematics leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates.

+3. A major in Science Education leading to the Master of Arts degree with teaching certificate.

+4. Minors in Elementary Science, Mathematics, Biological Science, and Physical Science Minor in Chemistry and Physical Science Minor in Physics.
+A 24-hour General Science Minor may be earned in the Science Division by selecting 24 hours of work in science courses (with at least 8 hours in one field) with the advice and approval of the student's adviser.

+5. A major in Science or Mathematics leading to the Bachelor of Arts degree (liberal arts).